 In the evenings, we listen to our tapes, and Muhammad fills several of our empty ones with new speeches in praise of the Shah.
-One evening we have no more empty tapes, and this fact we convey to the old man.
-He digests this piece of information for a while, and then says: “God damn!
+One evening we have no more empty tapes, and we convey this fact to the old man.
+After digesting this piece of information for a while, he says: “God damn!
 Don’t know what’s the matter you not tell me no more tube!
 I will buy!”

 Muhammad is a bit of a hypochondriac.
 Invariably, he claims that something is wrong with his miserable body, but in spite of this he jumps about like a goat.
 Time and again we hear about his bad teeth, but when we are served mutton, he eats more – and faster – than we do.
 He often complains of headache, but when we offer him a pill, he declines.

 A venereal disease is not high on our priority list, so we politely decline his offer to get ladies.
 After a pensive moment Muhammad declares: “Irani queen got good pussy!”

 We wonder how he knows.

 Moving in these circles, Muhammad tells us a true story from the neighbourhood: A man in a nearby village had brought a small donkey to bed with him, because he wanted ‘jig-jig’.
 But the donkey got entangled in the blankets and escaped with them.
 Another man noticed this, fired his gun into the air, and shouted: “Wolf!
 Wolf!”

 Everybody in the village came running, and when they saw the entangled donkey, they had a great time.
 The owner claimed that he knew nothing about it, but nobody believed him.